-The relevant Immigration Board has to be satisfied that the worker has sufficient income available to adequately support any dependants.
-Currently, the Board would expect to see a minimum household income in the region of CI$3,500 for one dependant to be included, with an increase of CI$500 for each additional dependant.
+The relevant Immigration Board must be satisfied that the worker has sufficient income available to adequately support any dependants.
+Currently, the authorities expect to see a minimum monthly household income in the region of CI$5,000 for one dependant to be included, with an increase of CI$1,000 for each additional dependant.

 This is a guideline only.
 In every case, the character, reputation and health of your dependants is taken into consideration, as well as whether you can comfortably afford to feed, house, educate and maintain them in the Islands.
-The possibility is that you will be granted a work permit, but your children will not be allowed to accompany you if your income is considered insufficient.
-For a complete breakdown of the immigration rules for children born in or residing in Cayman to expatriates, please see Cayman Parent which has an extensive section on this subject.
+There is a possibility that you are granted a work permit, but your children are not allowed to accompany you if your income is considered insufficient.

-As the situation stands right now, if a girlfriend or boyfriend comes to the Island without their own work permit, they will be allowed in as a visitor and in all likelihood will be given only 30 days to stay.
-It would help their case if they arrived at the airport with a letter from their ‘sponsor’ (the permit holder) which says that they will be supported while they are here.
-If they come in with this letter they might be given a total of three to six months to stay.
-Stays of longer than six months in any calendar year by any person classed as a visitor are unlikely to be permitted.
+If a girlfriend or boyfriend comes to the Island without their own work permit, they will be allowed in as a visitor and likely will be given as little as 30 days to stay.
+It would help their case if they arrived at the airport with a letter from their ‘sponsor’ (the permit holder) that states they will be supported while they are here.
+If they come in with this letter, they might be given a total of three to six months to stay.
+Stays of longer than six months in any calendar year by any person classed as a visitor are, in normal circumstances, unlikely to be permitted.

 Dependant Children over 18 Years